Physical therapy for heel spurs in Portland, Oregon

 Is physical therapy covered by insurance?

-Luna collaborates with a multitude of insurance plans, streamlining the benefits verification process for your convenience.
-Opting for Luna ensures your co-pay will always match the exact amount specified in your insurance plan for a PT clinic visit.
-We accept all major insurances and Medicare.
+At Luna, we accept a variety of insurance plans and handle the benefits verification process seamlessly.
+Rest assured, your co-pay with Luna will mirror the precise amount stated in your insurance plan for a PT clinic visit.
+All major insurances and Medicare are welcome.

 Is there a waiting list for new patients?